emarsden/dash-mpd-cli/README.md

 - the mkvmerge commandline utility from the [MkvToolnix](https://mkvtoolnix.download/) suite, if you download to the Matroska container format (`.mkv` filename extension). mkvmerge is used as a subprocess for muxing (combining) audio and video streams.
-See the `--mkvmerge-location` commandline argument if it's not installed in a standard location.
+See the `--mkvmerge-location` commandline argument if it’s not installed in a standard location (not on your PATH).

 - [ffmpeg](https://ffmpeg.org/) or [vlc](https://www.videolan.org/vlc/) to download to the MP4
   container format, also for muxing audio and video streams (see the `--ffmpeg-location` and `--vlc-location` commandline arguments if these are installed in non-standard locations).
+See the `--muxer-preference` commandline argument to specify which muxing application to prefer for different container types.

 - the MP4Box commandline utility from the [GPAC](https://gpac.wp.imt.fr/) project, if you want to test the preliminary support for retrieving subtitles in wvtt format.
 If it's installed, MP4Box